Masamoto Sohonten VG-10 Fugubiki

 - We advice all customers to always use sharpening stones to sharpen or hone knives.

-For more information, please check our pages on different types of sharpening stones or sharpening tips.
+For more information, please check our page on sharpening tips.